Kevinkald/Real-time-programming/Project/README.md

 # Elevator project

+## How to run

+The program can be run by typing "go run main.go" followed by the ID and elevatorServer/simulator port for the elevator.
+For an elevator with ID = 2 and an ElevatorServer listening for commands at localhost:port 15657, write:

+  go run main.go 2 15657

 ## Our solution

 For this project we chose the programming language Go, which utilizes channels for communcation between modules.
 The concept was fairly easy to understand and also a very powerful tool for this task.